 Depending on the topic, children will have Key Instant Recall Facts based around the technological and practical skills of the project.

-The Art Co-ordinator
+The Design and Technology Co-ordinator

-Grant Walker is the Design and Technology Co-ordinator and leads the school’s Design and Technology curriculum.
+Jenna Worth is the Design and Technology Co-ordinator and leads the school’s Design and Technology curriculum.